 “Adagietto,” original carillon composition.
 The Guild of Carillonneurs in North America (2007).

-Upcoming Talks and Conferences2019 summer concert tour in Denmark and Norway
+Upcoming Talks and Conferences2020 concert tours in Australia and Portugal

 MembershipsAmerican Musicological Society